|Database Names and Descriptions||Full Text|

 |Reference Universe |

-Reference Universe is the most effective way to find academically respectable reference information across all of the library's collections.
+Reference Universe is an effective way to find academically respectable reference information across all of the library's collections.
 By searching at once the tables of contents and indexes of the library’s print and online reference collections, including Gale Virtual Reference Library and Credo Reference, it provides a very good way to find trustworthy academic overviews of topics, definitions, and suggestions for further reading.

 A comprehensive general index of scholarly publications.
 Includes bibliographic records for academic journal articles primarily, but also for peer-reviewed books and conference proceedings.
 Scopus also provides advanced tools for analyzing the significance of individual journals, articles, scholars and institutions.
 Some journals are indexed as far back as 1823, but comprehensive coverage begins in 1996.